RyanZmu/jenkins_test/readme.md

 ## Project

-- First solve issue with Jenkins Pipeline not being able to connect to the github repo and reading our Jenkins file
+- First solve issue with Jenkins Pipeline not being able to connect to the github repo and reading our Jenkins file - Solved

-- Make simple React JS app in this directory (book lookup service)
+- Make simple React JS app in this directory (book lookup service) - First just use the generic react app for testing - Done/Design app later

-- Setup a Node.js + Express VM webserver
+- Setup a Node.js + Express VM webserver - Done

-- Write a playbook that sets up our webserver (this wont be part of pipeline since we want this server to always be up)
+- Write a playbook that sets up our webserver (this wont be part of pipeline since we want this server to always be up) - Done

-- Write another that will deploy our app, Maybe make two different roles - or one (may already have a Node+Express role to reuse)
+- Write another that will deploy our app, Maybe make two different roles - or one (may already have a Node+Express role to reuse) - Done

 - Commit all my code to github repo